Transipedia/Annotate-contigs/README.md

 Any amount of supplementary alignment columns can be added to the output.
 For each supplementary reference provided, a single column will be added at the end of the output file specifying where the annotated sequence was aligned on this reference.

-Example: with a reference of human repeats provided in this repository (Dfam 3.1):
+Example: with a reference of human repeats provided in this repository (data/human_repeat_ref.fasta):
 - "supp_map_to":["HumanRepeats"],
 - "supp_map_to_fasta" : "/home/Documents/Annotate-contigs/data/human_repeat_ref.fasta",